Controlling the HIV Epidemic in Mozambique

 - Strengthen public health services; ensure sustainability of the HIV response.

-Efficiencies for Clinical HIV/AIDS Outcomes (ECHO), a $209 million, five-year USAID project, will work in four provinces to support Government of Mozambique efforts to ensure 95 percent of HIV-positive individuals receive treatment and 95 percent of those on treatment are virally suppressed.
+Efficiencies for Clinical HIV/AIDS Outcomes (ECHO), a $209 million, five-year USAID project, works in four provinces to support Government of Mozambique efforts to ensure 95 percent of HIV-positive individuals receive treatment and 95 percent of those on treatment are virally suppressed.
 ECHO will achieve this goal by providing technical assistance; deploying hundreds of health workers, community workers and data analysts to sites with poor performance; training government health workers; giving grants to community outreach organizations; and supporting government activities to strengthen crucial laboratory, transport and information systems.

 In its first year, ECHO achieved significant results, including: